Emergency Root Canal Dentist - Endodontist

 Root Canal Treatment Is Your Friend

 We’ve all heard the gag: “I’d rather have a root canal…” This comedy line, comparing the procedure to something truly undesirable, may be funny — but putting off needed endodontic treatment is no joke.
 The idea that a root canal procedure invariably comes with complications and pain is a shopworn myth.
 It’s certainly true that infection or inflammation in the tooth’s pulp can be excruciatingly painful.
 But you should remember that having a root canal results in eliminating this acute pain and is not the cause of the pain.
+This is a good alternative from a tooth extraction, which may be necessary if your tooth completely dies.

 Need another reason not to delay root canal treatment?
 How about this: A natural tooth that’s saved via root canal treatment and restoration helps you avoid the problems that commonly occur when teeth must be removed.
 These include unwanted tooth migration or shifting, which can lead to difficulties in chewing; the need for bridgework or dental implants, which may be costly and complicated; and even the eventual loss of bone structure from the area of the missing tooth.